zerotrustprivacy/AZ-104/README.md

 <p><ul>
  <li>Azure Application Gateway is a load balancer for web traffic</li>
  <li>An application gateway listens for incoming traffic to web apps and checks for messages sent via protocols like HTTP.
 Gateway rules direct the traffic to resources in a back-end pool.</li>
+<li> Application Gateway distributes requests across multiple servers by using a round-robin technique. uses the hostname, port, and URL path to route requests to a web server</li>
  <li>two primary methods for routing traffic:</li>
  <ol>
  <li>Path-based routing sends requests with different URL paths to different pools of back-end servers</li>